 During this second phase, a lack of oxygen overtakes the fact of the stopped heart as the body’s primary emergency.

-CPR helps to restore some oxygen to the system before defibrillation will be as useful as it can be.
-If lifesaving measures aren’t taken and oxygen isn’t reintroduced during this phase, cells begin to shut down and accumulate toxins that would otherwise be carried away in a healthy, active system.
+CPR helps restore some oxygen to the system before defibrillation will be as useful as possible.
+If lifesaving measures aren’t taken, and oxygen isn’t reintroduced during this phase, cells begin to shut down and accumulate toxins that would otherwise be carried away in a healthy, active system.

-We understand this phase least.
-Inadequate blood flow and the resulting oxygen deficiency (ischemia) cause cell death, and organs begin shutting down.
+We understand this phase the least.
+Inadequate blood flow and the resulting oxygen deficiency (ischemia) cause cell death and organs shut down.
 The longer this goes on, the more tissue damage results.

-It is thought that a new risk of further system damage is introduced when toxins accumulate and circulation begins again.
+A new risk of further system damage is thought to be introduced when toxins accumulate, and circulation begins again.
 In this scenario, further tissue damage results from the circulation of blood carrying accumulated toxins (reperfusion injury).
 It’s important to note that reperfusion injury in the third phase is neither universally accepted nor fully understood.

 What happens to the body after cardiac arrest happens fast.
 As you can see, the primary reason for training as many people in CPR as possible as well as possible is that survival depends on it.
 Every minute counts.

 EMC CPR Training continues to offer safe, appropriately distanced on-site CPR training, and we now provide certification programs online.
-If you have questions about your organization’s program or any of our products or services, please contact us online, or give us a call at 1-800-695-5655.
+If you have questions about your organization’s program or any of our products or services, please contact us online or call 1-800-695-5655.

 All the information on this website – www.emccprtraining.com – is published in good faith and for general information purposes only.
 EMC CPR & Safety Training, LLC does not make any warranties about the completeness, reliability, and accuracy of this information.
-Any action you take upon the information you find on this website (EMC CPR & Safety Training, LLC), is strictly at your own risk.
-EMC CPR & Safety Training, LLC will not be liable for any losses and/or damages in connection with the use of our website.
+Any action you take upon the information you find on this website (EMC CPR & Safety Training, LLC) is strictly at your own risk.
+EMC CPR & Safety Training, LLC will not be liable for any losses and/or damages in connection with using our website.